Modelling multiwavelength afterglows of the VHE-GRB population: Abstract

 \section{Abstract}

 The recent detection of very high energy (VHE, $\gtrsim$ 100 GeV) $\gamma$-ray emission from gamma-ray bursts (GRBs) has provided new insights into afterglow physics.
 Understanding the temporal and spectral evolution of VHE GRBs requires detailed modelling of multiwavelength observations spanning radio to VHE $\gamma$ rays.
-Previous studies on afterglow emission of VHE GRBs were interpreted using a range of frameworks, including single- and multi-zone jet configurations, synchrotron radiation from forward and reverse shocks, synchrotron self-Compton (SSC) processes, as well as hadronic emission processes.
-We conducted a detailed multiwavelength modelling of five long-duration VHE GRBs - GRB~180720B, GRB~190114C, GRB~190829A, GRB~201216C and GRB~221009A; using the \textsc{naima} code {and modifications to it.} {The code} deals with single-zone synchrotron {radiation}, SSC and external Compton (EC) radiation with complete Klein Nishina cross-section, extragalactic background light (EBL) correction, and the Markov chain Monte Carlo (MCMC) techniques.
-Our analysis constrains key parameters governing the emission and surrounding environments of these GRBs.
-The results indicate that SSC is the dominant VHE emission mechanism, with negligible contribution from EC.
+Previous studies interpreted afterglow of VHE GRBs using a range of frameworks, including single- and multi-zone jet configurations, synchrotron radiation from forward and reverse shocks, synchrotron self-Compton (SSC) processes, as well as hadronic emission processes.
+We have modeled five long-duration VHE GRBs - GRB~180720B, GRB~190114C, GRB~190829A, GRB~201216C and GRB~221009A; using the \textsc{naima} code and modifications to it.
+The results from our analysis indicate that SSC is the dominant VHE emission mechanism, with negligible contribution from external Compton.
 Most VHE GRBs are well described by the forward shock model in a spherical jet configuration, where constant density interstellar medium is preferred over wind medium.
 Additionally, we find that VHE GRBs tend to occur in environments with lower magnetic fields and higher ambient medium densities.
-Interestingly, VHE GRBs lie at the edge of the 3-$\sigma$ region of the $E_{\rm k,iso}$ - $\epsilon_B$ correlation observed in other energetic GRBs.
+Interestingly, VHE GRBs lie at the edge of the $3\sigma$ region of the $E_{\rm k,iso}$ - $\epsilon_B$ correlation observed in other energetic GRBs.
 Our model slightly over predicts the radio fluxes, indicating that a more complicated modelling might be required in some cases.
-These findings provide crucial constraints on VHE GRB emission {sites and} mechanisms and serve as a benchmark for future observations and theoretical studies in the era of CTA and next-generation $\gamma$-ray observatories.
+These findings provide crucial constraints on VHE GRB emission sites and mechanisms and serve as a benchmark for future observations and theoretical studies in the era of CTA and next-generation $\gamma$-ray observatories.